pgazmuri/k9-polyvox/README.md

   ```sh
   export DISABLE_PIDOG_SPEAKER=1
   ```
+  *Important:* If you leave the speaker enabled, microphone input will be ignored while the dog is speaking.
+This is to avoid feedback where the dog will otherwise interrupt itself.
+If you disable the speaker, you will be able to "interrupt" the dog mid-speech.

+  It's recommended that you use a wireless usb mic with a mute button, so you can unmute to give a command or interrupt the dog without feedback cuasing issues.

 - **Disable OLED Display:** If you don't have the SSD1306 OLED display, set:
   ```sh
   export DISABLE_PIDOG_DISPLAY=1